-Here we explain how a professional therapist might diagnose an ACL sprain of the knee and demonstrate the Anterior drawer test and Lachman’s test.
+Here we explain how a professional therapist diagnoses an ACL sprain of the knee and demonstrate the Anterior drawer test and Lachman’s test.

 Torn ACL symptoms

-ACL tears usually occur as a result of a twisting the knee.
+ACL tears usually occur from twisting the knee.
 Symptoms consist of:

 - Sudden pain in the knee.

 - An audible pop or crack at the time of injury.

 - Rapid swelling (but not in all cases).

 - Your knee may also feel very unstable and may feel warm to touch.

 Most athletes seek professional advice at an injury clinic over the next couple of days.
 By this time, swelling in the knee will have increased making it very difficult to move the knee.